ergunizm/CarDealership-Java/README.md

-# CarDealership Java Springboot Project
+# VehicleDealership Java Springboot Project
  This project was developed using Java v21 and SpringBoot v3.2.
 As seen in Attachment1, a more versatile java project was made by using DataTransferObjects, Business Rules.
 The use of Exceptions, Mappers and Results helped the project to be more comprehensive and more reliable.The Entity-Relationship model in Attachment2 shows the relationship between the entities and their properties.

  Attachment1 (Files)